Understanding the Predicate Offences to prevent money laundering

 Can a Person Committing a Predicate Offence Be Held Guilty under UAE AML/CFT Regulations?

-The AML/CFT law provides that a person shall be held guilty of committing a predicate offence and be treated as the perpetrator of the money laundering crime if he knows the fact that the associated proceeds have originated from a misdemeanour or felony and intentionally commits any of the following acts:
+The AML/CFT law provides that a person shall be held guilty of committing a Predicate Offence and be treated as the perpetrator of the Money Laundering Crime if he knows the fact that the associated proceeds have originated from a misdemeanour or felony and intentionally commits any of the following acts:

 1. Carrying or transmitting the proceeds to hide the illicit source of funds,